fxbonnet/fffc/README.md

 mvn package -DskipTests && java -jar fffc-1.0.jar
 ```

+Note: skipTests is required as currently there is an issue with Spring Boot Test configurations when running maven package command.
+The unit tests in the source code do not have any dependencies with Spring to run.

 Once that is done you will get to the Spring shell.
 Sample command:

 ```